biosustain/lifelike/graph-db/extraction/README.md

-# Lifelike-graphdb
+# Extraction

-This README describes how to set up a develoment environment for Lifelike-graphdb and how to load data into the graph.
+This README describes how to set up a develoment environment to run scripts to parse data from various sources; e.g KEGG, BioCyc, etc... and produce TSV files.

 ## Initial setup